-The Statistics and Methodology workflow at CTU Bern offers free consultancy services in research design and statistical analysis, supports Central Data Monitoring activities, and performs statistical analyses.
+The Statistics and Methodology division at CTU Bern offers free consultancy services in research design and statistical analysis, supports Central Data Monitoring activities, and performs statistical analyses.

 The overarching aim of our consultancy work is to promote the use of appropriate study designs to address the question at hand, as well as methods of data analysis that provide coherent and relevant information while realistically acknowledging the uncertainty in the results.
 Services include consulting on designing and analyzing clinical trials and observational studies, sample size calculation, contribution to statistical parts of the study protocol, setting-up statistical analysis plans (SAP), performing statistical analysis, preparing statistical reports, and support with manuscript writing.

 Statistical staff at CTU Bern has a wide experience in analyzing various study types such as: